spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 Optional.
 The name of the column that represents the temporal(time) ordering of the dataset.

+It is required to enable retention policy on the acceleration.

 ## `time_format`

 Optional.
 The format of the `time_column`.
 The following values are supported: